mynth

 The acquisition of Texa by Apax Partners represents a major turning point in the professionalization of the French loss adjustment market.
 The strategic rationale for this transaction centers on an "industrial-consolidation" play, merging the group's industry-leading technical operational depth in P&C expertise with the sponsor's extensive expertise in executing high-velocity buy-and-build strategies.
 This structural alignment provides the organization with the institutional capital and strategic hardware required to address the increasing complexity of the "mass-claim" and technical risk segments.
 This operation allows the organization to execute a definitive structural expansion of its service suite, particularly by moving into upstream and downstream activities such as third-party management and in-kind repairs.

-This transaction is part of the Financial Services industry, which currently tracks an average EBITDA multiple of 14.0x since the beginning of 2026, 5.3% decrease compared to 2025.
-This data is based on contribution from our growing community, composed of M&A and Private Equity professionals, and has been verified by our team to ensure its accuracy.
+Note that this data is based on contribution from our growing community, composed of M&A and Private Equity professionals, and has been verified by our team to ensure its accuracy.

 -> Deep-dive in Financial Services market trends